Richard B. Gallagher: Career

 In 2015, he became editor-in-chief and president of Annual Reviews, succeeding Samuel Gubins.
+He also serves on the Board of Directors of Annual Reviews.
 While at Annual Reviews, he developed the "Subscribe to Open" initiative to remove paywalls from its review journals.
 Several new journal titles were added to Annual Reviews since his tenure began, including in cancer biology; biomedical data science; control, robotics, and autonomous systems; criminology; and developmental psychology.
 He also developed and launched Knowable Magazine, the first webzine published by Annual Reviews, which is written for a general audience.